PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_rec_rare_en.md

 <a name="2"></a>
 ## 2. Environment configuration
-Please refer to ["Operating Environment Preparation"](./environment_en.md) to configure the PaddleOCR operating environment, and refer to ["Project Clone"](./clone_en.md) to clone the project code.
+Please refer to [Operating Environment Preparation](./environment_en.md) to configure the PaddleOCR operating environment, and refer to [Project Clone](./clone_en.md) to clone the project code.

 <a name="3"></a>
 ## 3. Model training, evaluation, prediction